saleor/shellcheck-gha/README.md

                         The default shell running in the workflow(s) --verbose             Show more details about the execution.
   --debug               Add debug information (takes precedence over --verbose).
+  --skip-unknown-files, --no-skip-unknown-files
+                        Whether to exit with an error on when parsing non-GitHub workflow or composite action YAML files.
+Skipping is useful when a directory may be mixed with other YAML files (e.g. config files such as .github/dependabot.yaml).
+Unknown files are skipped by default.
 ```

 ## Example